Salt River, Cape Town: History

-For such a small town Salt River has many primary schools, merely a road or two apart from each other, and two high schools.
+For such a small town, Salt River has many primary schools, merely a road or two apart from each other, and two high schools.
 Dryden Street Primary School has been there since c.
 1960.
 There is also Cecil Road Primary School.
 In the past there was also Kipling Street Primary School but because it was a Muslim school and not subsidized by the government, it could not survive financially and closed its doors c.
 2010.
 Other primary schools were St. Mary's and Wesley Training College which had grades from Sub A through to Std.
 10 (Matric) - today it is referred to as Grade 12.
 The other high school is Salt River High School.
 At one point (c.
 1976) this high school became too small to accommodate the pupils of, not only the area (Salt River), but also from further afield, Woodstock, Maitland and Kensington.
 An annex was found in the old school (previous called Wolraad Woltemade - a whites only school) in Kent Street, with its front on Albert Road, Salt River.
 Several Std 6 and Std 7 classes were sent there while only one each English and Afrikaans Std 6 & Std 7 were still at Salt River High School in Rochester Road, together with the rest of the school which now comprised Std 8 to 10.
 When the Kent Street pupils finished Std 6 and Std 7, they returned to Rochester Road to complete high school there.

-Salt River was a self-contained little community from the 1960s to 1990's when few people had cars and when cars were not even a necessity because of Salt River's close proximity to Cape Town.
+Salt River was a self-contained little community from the 1960s to 1990s when few people had cars and when cars were not even a necessity because of Salt River's close proximity to Cape Town.
 The buses (City Tramways and Golden Arrow) and trains were always very efficient.
 One could even walk into town along either the Lower Main Road which joined Albert Road at the circle in Salt River or along Victoria Road which runs into Sir Lowry Road.
 Victoria Road is sometimes also called the "top" Main Road.
-In the Lower Main Road there has always been many shops, department stores (Foschini, Universal Stores - which was taken over by Edgars) and well known chain stores, like BLOCH Supermarket, which was taken over by SHOPRITE in the 1970s.
+In the Lower Main Road there have always been many shops, department stores (Foschini, Universal Stores - which was taken over by Edgars) and well known chain stores, like BLOCH Supermarket, which was taken over by SHOPRITE in the 1970s.
 Because of this self-containment, residents of Salt River rarely found the need to venture too far from home, with the result that they were not really affected by discontented feelings of what came to be known in the Apartheid era as "the previously disadvantaged" peoples.
 The mood of Salt River residents have always been more relaxed and contented.
-Also for this reason many of the second and third generations have preferred to stay in the suburb in houses which are over a 100 years old, even if now they can afford to live in wealthier suburbs.
+Also for this reason many of the second and third generations have preferred to stay in the suburb in houses which are over 100 years old, even if now they can afford to live in wealthier suburbs.